-- Application Form Part A contains administrative information about the participants (future coordinator, beneficiaries and affiliated entities) and the summarised budget for the project (to be filled in directly online) - Application Form Part B contains the technical description of the project (to be downloaded from the Portal Submission System, completed and then assembled and re-uploaded) - mandatory annexes and supporting documents (to be uploaded):
+- Application Form Part A contains administrative information about the participants (future coordinator, beneficiaries and affiliated entities) and the summarised budget for the project (to be filled in directly online) - Application Form Part B contains the technical description of the project (to be downloaded from the Portal Submission System, completed and then assembled and re-uploaded) - Mandatory annexes and supporting documents (to be uploaded): - Detailed budget table per WP (template available in the Submission System) - CVs of core project team: not applicable - Annual activity reports (see section 7 for applicability) - Timetable/Gantt chart - Agreement by the concerned Member States (Letter of support) - Environmental compliance file - List of previous projects (key projects for the last 4 years) (see section 7 for applicability)

-- Detailed budget table per WP (template available in the Submission System) - CVs of core project team: not applicable - Annual activity reports (see section 7 for applicability) - Timetable/Gantt chart - Agreement by the concerned Member States (Letter of support) - Environmental compliance file - List of previous projects (key projects for the last 4 years) (see section 7 for applicability) TEN-E compliance form applicable for works proposals (pursuant to Article 18 of TEN-E regulation). - Applicable for works proposals (pursuant to Article 18 of TEN-E Regulation): - 1) For PCIs and PMIs falling under the categories set out in Article 24 and in point (1)(a), (b), (c), (d) and (f) of Annex II and point (3) of Annex II of the TEN-E Regulation: - Full project specific cost-benefit analysis (CBA): up-to-date CBA, consistent with ENTSOG/ENTSO-E methodology5 and pursuant to Article 16(4) point (a) and Article 18(2) point (a) of the TEN-E Regulation; - Project specific legally valid6 cross-border cost allocation (CBCA) decision pursuant to Article 16 of the TEN-E Regulation.
-Applicants should consider as appropriate the CBCA guidance that is already available, for instance the ACER Recommendation No 02/2023 of 22 June 2023 on good practices for the treatment of the investment requests, including Cross Border Cost Allocation requests for PCIs7.
-As regards hydrogen projects, where they do not fall under the competence of national regulatory authorities and therefore they do not receive a CBCA decision, applicants could submit a confirmation by the relevant National Regulatory Authority (NRA) or any other authority that hydrogen is not regulated in their respective jurisdiction (if a project involves more than one Member State, the confirmation of the one NRA or other authority of the jurisdiction where hydrogen is not regulated is sufficient); - Business plan and other assessments showing that the project cannot be financed by the market or through the regulatory framework (the business plan could be complemented with a separate financial spreadsheet template provided). - 2) For PCIs and PMIs falling under the categories set out in point (1)(e) and points (2) and (5) of Annex II of the TEN-E Regulation: - an evaluation carried out by the relevant national authority or, where applicable, the national regulatory authority by which the project promoter
+- TEN-E compliance form applicable for works proposals (pursuant to Article 18 of TEN-E Regulation). - 1) For PCIs and PMIs falling under the categories set out in Article 24 and in point (1)(a), (b), (c)11, (d) and (f) of Annex II and point (3) of Annex II of the TEN-E Regulation: - Full project specific Cost-Benefit Analysis (CBA): up-to-date CBA consistent with ENTSOG/ENTSO-E methodology12 and pursuant to Article 16(4), point (a) and Article 18(2) of the TEN-E Regulation; - Project specific legally valid13 cross-border cost allocation (CBCA) decision pursuant to Article 16 of the TEN-E Regulation.
+Applicants should consider as appropriate the CBCA guidance that is already available when it is adopted, for instance the ACER Recommendation No 02/2023 of 22 June 2023 on good practices for the treatment of the investment requests, including Cross Border Cost Allocation requests for PCIs14.
+As regards hydrogen projects, where they do not fall under the competence of national regulatory authorities and therefore they do not receive a CBCA decision, applicants should submit a confirmation by the relevant National Regulatory Authority (NRA) that, as of January 1, 2025, hydrogen is not regulated in their respective jurisdiction (if a project involves more than one Member State, the confirmation of the one NRA where hydrogen is not regulated is sufficient). - Business plan and other assessments showing that the project cannot be financed by the market or through the regulatory framework (the business plan could be complemented with a separate financial spreadsheet template provided). - 2) For PCIs and PMIs falling under the categories set out in point (1)(e) and points (2) and (5) of Annex II of the TEN-E Regulation and for electricity storage projects falling under the category set out in point (1)(c) of Annex II of the TEN-E Regulation that are not regulated: - Full project specific Cost-Benefit Analysis (CBA); - An evaluation carried out by the relevant national authority or, where applicable, the national regulatory authority by which the project promoter can clearly demonstrate significant positive externalities, such as security of supply, system flexibility, solidarity or innovation, generated by the projects and provide